Pokemon Tokyo Experiences And Attractions (2026 Guide For Pokemon Fans!)

 - Opening Hours: Daily from 10:00 AM to 9:00 PM

-Finally it’s worth noting that if you play Pokemon GO! then Tokyo is packed full of hotspots, and Akihabara in particular is home to numerous PokéStops and Gyms.
+📱 Finally it’s worth noting that if you play Pokemon GO! then Tokyo is packed full of hotspots, and Akihabara in particular is home to numerous PokéStops and Gyms.
 Ideal for raids and catching region-specific Pokémon.

 PokePark Kanto At Yomiyuriland

-This will be called the PokePark Kanto and it will be a section of the Yomiyuriiland theme park, which is just outside Tokyo!
-The launch date has officially been released, and we now know that this park will be opening earlier than expected on 5th February 2026.
+It’s finally happening!
+Tokyo is finally getting its own Pokemon themed activity park.
+This new outdoor attraction is called the PokePark Kanto and it isn’t actually a standalone theme park in its own right, but a section of the Yomiyuriiland theme park, which is just outside Tokyo!
+The launch date of this new theme park expansion was on 5th February 2026.

 👉You can read everything we know about PokePark Kanto so far here!